Mystery of the Soul

 The Uranian Type

-Positive: Independent, original, strong-willed, loathing restriction, and humanitarian.
+Positive: Independent, original, strong-willed, loathing restriction, and

 Negative: Eccentric, rebellious, and deviant.